CHAPTER B:

 NGO Coordination

-Local, national and international NGOs deliver a significant part of humanitarian assistance, and they are integral partners in ensuring humanitarian action is coordinated and effective in reaching people most in need.
+Local, national and international NGOs deliver a significant part of humanitarian assistance, and they are integral partners in ensuring that humanitarian action is coordinated and effective in reaching people most in need.

 > For more details on the role of NGOs, see section A.3 (NGOs).

 At a response-wide level, NGO networks or forums play an important role in supporting and coordinating the work of NGOs.
 NGO forums are voluntary groupings of local, national or international NGOs, or a combination of these.
-In protracted settings or where disasters are recurrent, NGO forums often become well established over years or even decades, and they establish independent relationships with Government, donors and other partners.
+In protracted settings, or where disasters are recurrent, NGO forums often become well established over years or even decades, and they establish independent relationships with Governments, donors and other partners.
 In other settings, forums may emerge, scale up or down, or disband, depending on the requirements of NGOs working in the response.

-Role of the RC and HC
+The role of the HC

-The RC should champion and advocate for the importance of NGO coordination with the host Government and donors.
-NGO forums are often informal groups without legal registration, and they face associated risks due to Government actions that may restrict the space for NGOs to assemble freely and establish suitable governance and accountability mechanisms.
-To function effectively, NGO forums require adequate resourcing.
-This may be provided in part by their members, but often additional support from donors is needed.
-Advocacy from the RC can prove invaluable in this regard.
+The HC should champion and advocate for the importance of NGO coordination with the host Government and donors.
+NGO forums are often informal groups without legal registration, and they face associated risks due to Government actions that may restrict the space for NGOs to assemble freely and establish suitable governance-and-accountability mechanisms, and to ensure inclusive membership/participation of the local and national NGOs.

 Resources